dmitrykuzmenkov/dtx/README.md

 ## Installation

-Use npm package manager to install the DOM delegator
+Use npm package manager to install the DTX
 ```bash
 npm install dtx
 ```